isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 Walter Dean Myers’s 1999 novel, *The Journal of Joshua Loper: A Black Cowboy*, illustrates how powerful and intimate indirect descriptions can be.
-In the story, Joshua Loper lives with his mother on a Mr. Muhlen’s ranch in Texas.
-Joshua communicates his feelings and observations through journal entries over the course of the first cattle drive he works from Texas to Kansas in 1871.
-New to the trail, Joshua joins the experienced Captain Hunter and other cowboys such as Isaiah and Chubb.
+In the story, Joshua Loper lives with his mother on Mr. Muhlen’s ranch in Texas.
+Over the course of the first cattle drive Joshua works from Texas to Kansas in 1871, Joshua communicates his feelings and observations through journal entries.
+New to the trail, Joshua joins the experienced Captain Hunter and other cowboys including Isaiah and Chubb.
 Joshua’s indirect descriptions fit with the image of the 19th century American cowboy as a stoic man among men.
 Joshua’s words also align with the epistolary style of the novel.
 In his journal, Joshua writes his private thoughts for himself.
 As he does not write for an audience, Joshua does